Murder of Stephanie Roper: Stephanie Roper Highway

 On October 20, 2012, Maryland Governor Martin O'Malley issued a proclamation which named part of Maryland Route 4 (the part of Pennsylvania Avenue just north of Croom, and part of Southern Maryland Boulevard in adjacent Anne Arundel County) in honor of Stephanie Roper and the efforts of her parents Roberta and Vincent Roper.

 The Stephanie Roper Gallery at Frostburg State University

 The Stephanie Ann Roper Gallery is located in the Fine Arts Building on the Frostburg State University campus.

 Roper Victim Assistance Academy

 The Roper Victim Assistance Academy trains victims' advocates.
 The Roper Academy was created in 2003 through a grant from the United States Department of Justice, Office for Victims of Crime received by the Maryland Governor's Office of Crime Control and Prevention in partnership with the University of Baltimore.

 Beatty resentencing

 In 2021, Maryland banned life without parole for juveniles and allowed them to petition for sentence reductions.
-As such, Beatty is now eligible for a sentence reduction.
+As such, Beatty was eligible for a sentence reduction.
+On February 27, 2026, the court rejected Jerry Beatty’s request for a sentence reduction, confirming that the brutal nature of his crime against 22-year-old college student Stephanie Roper justifies his continued imprisonment.